pepa65/twofat/README.md

 totp | temp  [-7|-8]  [SECRET]
     Show the Code for SECRET (queried when not given).
     When -7 or -8 are given, Code length is 7 or 8, otherwise it is 6.
-    (The database is not queried nor written to.) delete | remove | rm  NAME  [-f|--force]
+    (The data file is not queried nor written to.) delete | remove | rm  NAME  [-f|--force]
     Delete entry NAME.
 If -f/--force: no confirmation asked. rename | move | mv  NAME  NEWNAME  [-f|--force]